NSW Combined High Schools Sports Association Handbook

-The assistant convener in charge of knockouts is responsible for all inter-regional matters including the conduct of rounds 6-9 and disputes in rounds 6-9 (see rule 6.15.1 (l).
+The assistant state convener in charge of state-wide competitions is responsible for all inter-association matters including the conduct of rounds 6-9 and disputes in rounds 6-9 (see rule 6.15.1 (l).

-(i) The greater regional conveners will be elected by the Rugby League sub-committee at the March conference.
+(i) The association conveners will be elected by the Rugby League sub-committee at the March conference.

-(ii) The regional convener is in charge of all regional matters including compilation of and changes to the draw and conduct of rounds 1-5.
-The regional convener's decision in these matters shall be final.
+(ii) The association convener is in charge of all association matters including compilation of and changes to the draw and conduct of rounds 1-5.
+The association convener's decision in these matters shall be final.